 Chart 2 illustrates the spread between the highest and lowest contributions to Nibor for the one-, three- and six-months tenors.
-These spreads have been relatively low and developed sideways since August.
+The contributions differed more as the terms included the year-end.
+These year-end effects were in line with expectations based on patterns from previous years.
+The spreads have been quite low for all tenors so far in 2025.